sakshamgulati/beautiful-jekyll/aboutme.md

 #### Data Storytelling:
 I make data speak and have learned the importance of how these tools convey results to end users.
 On average, I have used datasets with more than 10+ million rows and created numerous Excel and BI dashboards to present clear solutions.
 Additionally, I have participated with numerous Kaggle competitions and published dashboards on my personal Tableau Public page allowing access to my work for those needing to solve business problems

+#### Client Management and Collaborative Thinking:
+As a Business Analyst, I regularly translated and communicated my data deep-dive results to stakeholders and clients in plain business language.
+As a Data Science Intern at CIBC, I learnt that it was imperative for me to convey business objectives into analytical frameworks and interpret model insights to create business value that all stakeholders can understand.